Wolox/fastlane-mobile/READMEFIRST.md

 - appstore: intended for user testing
 - production: intended for users

-If you want to handle any other environment, you will have to add it to all fastlane custom actions.
+If you want to handle any other environment, you will have to add it to all fastlane custom [actions](#actions).

 If you want less environments, don't worry!
-Just make the extra ones configuration the same as the useful ones and don't use the lanes associated with those extra ones.
+Just make the extra ones configuration the same as the useful ones and don't use the fastlane lanes associated with those extra ones.

 ## Configuration